appoptics/release-verification/README.md

 `$ node verify appoptics-apm -v '> 6.0.0'`

+if a released package (or version) doesn't contain a reference to the github source repository it can be specified with the `-S` option. the value of the `-S` option is the user and repository name on github, e.g., `bmacnaughton/release-verification`.

+`$ node verify -r rubygems appoptics_apm -v 4.3.0 -S appoptics/appoptics-apm-ruby`

 additional options can be found in `lib/get-cli-options.js` or via `$ node verify -h`

 ## adding a package repository